User Control

 6. Provide Clear Feedback, Validations and Error Handling

 It’s vital to provide real-time, clear feedback in user control.
-Whether it's a success message after a form submission or a loading indicator during a data fetch, timely and clear feedback keeps users informed about the system status.
-Input validations and error handling mechanisms are essential to prevent user errors.
-Designers can guide users towards correct actions and prevent mistakes by validating inputs and providing clear error messages.
+Whether it's a success message after a form submission or a loading indicator during a data fetch, timely and clear feedback is ultra-important.
+It keeps users informed about what’s going on—the system status.
+Input validations and error handling mechanisms are crucial ways to keep user errors from happening.
+Designers can guide users towards correct actions—and prevent mistakes—by validating inputs and giving users clear error messages.

 7. Allow Customization

-To permit customization is an effective way to enhance user control.
-Users should have the option to customize the interface based on their preferences.
-It can significantly improve the user experience and give users a sense of ownership over the interface.
+To permit customization is a very effective way to make user control that much better.
+Users should have the option to customize the interface according to what they prefer—and it’s something that can greatly improve the user experience and give users a real sense of ownership over the interface.

 8. Test and Iterate

-Regularly test the interface with users in the real world to gather feedback and identify areas for improvement.
-From usability testing, iterate and refine the design based on user insights to optimize user control.
-Designers who conduct user testing well can fine-tune such vital areas as information architecture and visual elements.
-These improvements can afford their users a heightened sense of control in the next iteration.
+Regularly test the interface with users in the real world to get and collect their feedback—and find areas for improvement.
+From usability testing, iterate and refine the design based on these user insights to optimize user control.
+Designers who conduct user testing well can fine-tune such vital areas as information architecture and visual elements—and these improvements can afford their users a better sense of control in the next iteration.

 9. Consider Accessibility

 Always design with accessibility in mind.
-It is often a legal requirement to follow accessibility guidelines and provide options for users with disabilities.
-For example, users with low vision abilities will likely not be able to appreciate visual or graphic design features, and so their screen readers will need to inform them about a web page’s content.
+It’s often a legal requirement to follow accessibility guidelines and give options for users with disabilities.
+For example, users with low vision abilities won’t likely be able to appreciate visual or graphic design features—and so their screen readers will need to tell them about a web page’s content.
 To give users of all ability levels control and access to the interface is a sign of empowerment that brings many benefits, both for users of all abilities and for the brand itself.

 10. Balance User Control and System Control

 It’s important to strike the right balance between user control and system control.
-This can be a challenge.
-On the one hand, it's vital to provide users the freedom to interact and make choices.
-However, the system also needs to guide and assist users through automation, defaults and error prevention.
-When designers balance these two aspects well, they address a crucial need as users can enjoy a smooth and effective user experience.
+Still, this can be quite a challenge.
+On the one hand, it's vital to give users the freedom to interact and make choices.
+Even so, the system has got to guide and assist users through automation, defaults and error prevention as well.
+When designers balance these two aspects—and do it well—they address a crucial need as users can enjoy a smooth and effective user experience.

-Remember, a great UX design empowers users through thoughtful products or services.
-It gives them control and freedom while balancing it with system control in an interface that is responsive to user input, provides meaningful feedback, and allows for error recovery and undo actions.
+Remember, a great UX design is something that empowers users through thoughtful products or services.
+And it gives them control and freedom while balancing it with system control in an interface that’s responsive to user input—one that provides meaningful feedback and allows for error recovery and undo actions.
 To design best for users’ control is to create an environment where users feel in control both of their actions and of the resulting outcomes.

-Overall, users should have the liberty to make choices within a digital product, and have the freedom to navigate and explore without feeling restricted or trapped.
+Overall, users should have the liberty to make choices within a digital product, and they’ve got to enjoy the freedom to navigate and explore without feeling restricted or trapped.
 Designers afford user control best when they create interfaces that are responsive, intuitive and adaptable to individual user preferences.
 The digital products that meet users’ needs and expectations in seamless, enjoyable experiences where users feel they’re in the driver’s seat are ones that can enjoy greater chances of soaring high in the marketplace.

 Learn More about User Control